ivan-korobkov/pdef/docs/http-rpc.md

 `worldClient.people().login("john.doe", "secret");`

 Send a POST HTTP request, because the method is marked as `@post`.
-Append the `username` to the query string and the `password` to the post data because they are marked as `@query` and `@post` respectively.
+Append `username` and `password` to the post data because they are marked as `@post` arguments.
 ```
-POST /people/login?username=john.doe HTTP/1.0
+POST /people/login HTTP/1.0
 Host: example.com
 Content-Type: application/x-www-form-urlencoded
-password=secret
+username=john.doe&password=secret
 ```

 Successful response: